antze-k/ao-killboard-py/README.md

 set AO_KILLBOARD_CHANNEL=<123456789>
 ao_killboard.py %*
 ```
 Replace the <PLACEHOLDERS> with their respective values, omitting angle brackets.
+To enable debug logging, add `set AO_KILLBOARD_DEBUG=1` before the last line.

 #### Running the bot using environment values and a shell script (POSIX-like OS)
 Paste the following into a file with a name like "start-bot.sh":